 This article was written by Gemma Reeves.

-Now that you’ve decided to establish a startup business, it is time to think about which type of marketing tools should you invest on.
+Now that you’ve decided to establish a startup business, you created a website, it is time to think about which type of marketing tools should you invest on.
 You need several marketing tools to help your startup gain leverage within your market and among your competitors in general.

-As a startup entrepreneur, you might be thinking how expensive marketing and promotional costs could get.
-That may be true, but with more digital choices nowadays (including apps and Social Media), there are ways to cut down rising costs in this aspect.
+As a startup entrepreneur, you might be thinking how expensive costs could get for creating an online presence, marketing and promotional.
+That may be true, but with more digital choice nowadays (including making a website here, apps and Social Media), there are ways to cut down rising costs in this aspect.
 When it comes to marketing, what you really need to invest more on is actual creativity – but that should also be paired with affordable (and free) tools too, such as:

 MailChimp has a free version for startup entrepreneurs, but it also has a paid version that starts at $10 every month to accommodate a medium-sized or growing business.
 It also has a premium version which costs $199 each month for pro marketers.